loicbtd/semantic-kernel/dotnet/src/Connectors/Connectors.Onnx/README.md

 3. **Response Parsing**: The model's response is parsed for function call requests
 4. **Function Execution**: Functions are executed and results are fed back to the model

+### Enhanced Parsing

+The connector now supports multiple parsing strategies:

+- **JSON Code Blocks**: Extracts function calls from ```json ... ``` blocks
+- **Inline Code**: Extracts function calls from `{...}` inline code blocks
+- **Raw JSON**: Parses function calls from direct JSON responses
+- **Regex Fallback**: Uses regex patterns for non-standard formats

+### Auto-Invoke Fallback

+When the standard function calling pipeline fails (common with some ONNX models like Phi-4), the connector automatically falls back to manual function invocation:

+1. **Detection**: Identifies function calls in the model's response
+2. **Validation**: Verifies the function exists and is allowed
+3. **Execution**: Manually invokes the function through the kernel
+4. **Result**: Returns the function result instead of the JSON call

+This ensures compatibility with models that generate function calls but don't work well with the standard auto-invoke pipeline.

 ### Function Call Format

 The model is instructed to make function calls in the following JSON format: